jon-ryan/wiki-demoserver/static_files/README.md

-Place the compiled file from Angular here
+Place the compiled files from Angular here